 Is this just a moment of disenchantment?
 Is it a sign of a deeper malaise of democracy itself?
 Or is it the result of untamed capitalism destroying democracy?
 Can democracy right the wrongs of economic, racial and gender injustice?
 When do we know that the red lines of democracy’s degeneration into soft authoritarian rule have been crossed?
 And despite all this can we hope to see a renewal and reform of democracy?

-Democracy in Question will feature 10 episodes, one every two weeks, starting from 8th October.
+The first season of Democracy in Question? features 10 episodes that were released from October 2020 to February 2021 (episode details below).
+The second season started in April 2021 and features 15 episodes (see details on the dedicated webpage).
 While each episode seeks answers to specific questions concerning the contemporary challenges to democracy in different contexts, the series is also committed to exploring the enduring themes and issues in the longue durée of democracy that have occupied social scientists over the years.

 Join Shalini Randeria and leading scholars for an exploration of the dilemmas facing democracies worldwide.
 Subscribe now!